 If you've looked around my website, you know that my mission is to grow farmers as well as food.
 I believe we desperately need more small family farms, providing good natural food to our communities.

 Because of that mission, I try to keep the price of my books down to a level just about anyone can afford.
 So, you can get my 'How to Raise Meat Chickens Bonus Pack' for just $27.

 Consider this: if you don't buy my practical guide to starting and raising your own small farm flock , where will you get this information?

 Final point: as I said before I believe you will be delighted and excited with the information you receive, so I even assume all the risk for you.
 You have no risk at all because of my personal guarantee.

-How to Raise Meat Chickens Combo Pack $27.
+How to Raise Meat Chickens Bonus Pack $27.

 Or get 'How to Raise Meat Chickens' as part of this Special Pack and save EVEN MORE